-empowering communities through architecture
+empowering communities through architecture and design

 While design is at the forefront of all we do, our focus is not on specific project types, but rather client relationships.
 Our genuine interest in our clients guides us to be in service to their mission.
 This concentration on users and building community results in a user-focused design approach that yields a unique design solution.

 We design with integrity.
 We believe in honest, expressive use of materials, and always prefer local sources and production.
 We approach each project with a design philosophy geared towards creating environmentally, economically, and socially sustainable architecture that enhances the resiliency of communities.